kannder83/macronutrient-count/README.md

 This is the link to access [Macros](https://www.kannder83.com/portfolio/macronutrientes).

-### `Select your weight and your maintenance calories, then specify whether you want to gain or lose weight.`
+Select your weight and your maintenance calories, then specify if you want to gain or lose weight.

 ## 🚀 Technlogies